 If you’re in a public place at 8 am or 6 pm, be prepared to stand up, stop what you’re doing and keep silent as the national anthem plays.
 This can occur in shopping centers, night markets etc.

 There are many scams, especially in Bangkok, so it’s a good idea to be aware of them before visiting Thailand.
-Read my blog post – A Quick Guide to Bangkok for a list of scams to avoid.
+Read my blog post – Must-Visit Temples in Bangkok for a list of scams to avoid.

 Because tap water in Thailand can make you sick, use bottled water even when brushing your teeth.